ankurcha/RepData_PeerAssessment2/PA2_template.md

 First, across the United States, which types of events are most harmful with respect to population health.
-To answer this question the data set has been analyzied to look for any events that lead to injuries or fatailities.
-Based on this information it appears that **Tornado's** have the greatest impact to public health.
+To answer this question the data set has been analyzed to look for any events that lead to injuries or fatalities.
+Based on this information it appears that **Tornados** have the greatest impact to public health.

 Second, Across the United States, which types of events have the greatest economic consequences?
-To answer this question the data set has been analyzied to look for any events that lead to property of crop damage.
+To answer this question the data set has been analyzed to look for any events that lead to property of crop damage.
 Based on this information it appears that **Floods** have the greatest economic impact.